The Inevitable Truth About Having Sisters

 Because the truth is, if you are blessed enough to have sisters that are relatively close in age you will spend a large portion of your time in that sisterhood playing games of comparison.
 It’s inevitable.
 It’s like if three strawberries were lined up side by side on the kitchen bench you would naturally notice which strawberry looked the juiciest, the brightest, the freshest.
 You don’t do it consciously but you do it nonetheless.
 You think, well if I had to pick one…

 Sisters that are close in age face the greatest challenge, as milestones are ticked off within quick succession of each other.
 You shift from being a safe distance apart from your sisters, watching the eldest as she makes mistakes, studying what she did wrong and vowing to not be so silly when your turn comes around.
-Or you’re looking enviously at the youthful attributes of your younger sisters; their free spirits that haven’t been tainted by job loss or heart break.
-The way your younger sisters are fixated by young love and newly-straightened teeth, a wardrobe paid for by your parents and not needing to learn the value of money just yet.
+Or you’re looking enviously at the youthful attributes of your younger sister; their free spirit that hasn’t been tainted by job loss or heart break.
+The way your younger sister is fixated by young love and newly-straightened teeth, a wardrobe paid for by your parents and not needing to learn the value of money just yet.
 Or you might actively take measures to assert your independence from your sisters; choosing a university solely because your sisters didn’t attend there, or only travelling to those parts of the world your sister hasn’t been so as to avoid the, “Oh that’s weird, because when I was backpacking around eastern Europe…”

 I’m so grateful to have siblings, and I’m particularly grateful to have my siblings.
 I’m grateful for our inside jokes and sense of humour, for the way we support and nurture each other, and – when we’re not mercilessly teasing each other – I’m glad that we think the sun shines out of each other’s backsides.
 But when you’re part of a family that live in each other’s pockets it’s not surprising that you become hyper-aware of all the things your sister has that you don’t.